na-na-hi/renget/archive/vtaiprompts.md

 !!! note Notes:
     * For some reason it always tries to give her twintails, thus the extra negatives.
 	* Her actual tail is never happening so "wolf tail" just tries to give her a Fubuki tail instead.
 Adding "tail," to negatives will remove the tail generation entirely if you don't like this.
-	* My wife is cute!
+	* My wife is cute and fat!

 #####Okayu
 	nekomata okayu, hololive, ahoge, cat ears, cat tail,